See my new travel writing website, www.travelwrighter.com

 Chris has written for other publications including Institutional Investor, Forbes, Asiamoney, the Australian Financial Review, IFR, Global Capital/Euroweek, Smart Investor, the Financial Times and BRW.
 He is also a consultant and researcher who has published comprehensive studies on the asset management industry for Cerulli Associates.
 Chris also writes travel and mainstream features for publications including Discovery Channel Magazine, Sophisticated Traveller, Qantas: The Australian Way and Asian Geographic.
 These publications have all frequently featured his photography too, as has the Los Angeles Times.

 Chris’s first book, No More Worlds to Conquer, was published by The Friday Project, a HarperCollins imprint, in May 2015.
 His second, Rum and Coal: The Ken Talbot Story is forthcoming.
+A third, about Macquarie Bank, co-written with Joyce Moullakis, will be published by Allen & Unwin in February 2023.

 Chris has visited 100 countries and reported from more than 50.
 He has conducted one-on-one interviews with seven current or former prime ministers, presidents or heads of state.
 He has won several awards, and has won Citi Journalism Awards for Excellence in Australia four times.